 Every week, more than 3,500 children and adults learn to swim with us and more than 600 people learn to dive.

 Since opening to the public, we've made our mark on the national and international stage.

-We've been proud to have been chosen to host a number of major sporting events including BBC Sport Relief, the FINA Diving World Series, National Paralympic Day, Invictus Games, the British Swimming Championships and, most recently, the London 2016 LEN European Aquatics Championships, which was the biggest event staged at the venue since London 2012.
+We've been proud to have been chosen to host a number of major sporting events including BBC Sport Relief, the FINA Diving World Series, National Paralympic Day, Invictus Games, the British Swimming Championships and, most recently, the International Swim League.

 Our facilities have also been used to host a variety of different corporate events, such as product launches, conferences, exhibitions and team building days.